unoplatform/uno.toolkit.ui/doc/controls/AutoLayoutControl.md

 CounterAlignment|AutoLayoutAlignment|Indicates where an element should be displayed on the counter axis of the parent orientation relative to the allocated layout slot of the parent element
-PrimaryLength|double| Set the grid size in parent orientation [Deprecated should Height and Width instead] CounterLength|double|Sets the child size in parent counter orientation [Deprecated should Height and Width instead]
+PrimaryLength|double| Set the grid size in parent orientation [Deprecated should Height and Width instead] CounterLength|double|Sets the child size in parent counter orientation [Deprecated should Height and Width instead] IsIndependentLayout  | bool | Make the child independent of the AutoLayout positioning.
+Should not be used with other Attached Properties.
+Reflect the Absolute Position option from Figma